 The body mass of the individual taking the drug and the dosage used are also determining factors.
 Understandably, if a person takes a high dose of baclofen, their body will take longer to eliminate the substance from the system.

 Some people have taken baclofen for a long period.
 Their bodies will take longer to eliminate the drug because the substance has had time to accumulate in their bodies.

 Does Baclofen Appear in Standard Drug Screenings?

 A person undergoing a standard drug screening panel is unlikely to be tested for baclofen.
-Since baclofen is commonly prescribed as a muscle relaxant, it is typically not included in a standard drug test.
+Since baclofen is commonly prescribed as a muscle relaxant, it is typically not included in a routine drug test.

 The Effects of Baclofen Addiction

-Some people abuse baclofen by taking a higher dose than prescribed or by using it with other drugs and alcohol.
+Some people abuse baclofen by taking a higher dose than prescribed or using it with other drugs and alcohol.
 When baclofen is abused, it can create a sense of euphoria.
 The feeling is comparable to being drunk or using marijuana.

 Most baclofen users looking to get high will mix the drug with alcohol, amphetamines, or opioids.
-If baclofen is taken as prescribed it is not very addictive.
+If baclofen is taken as prescribed, it is not very addictive.
 However, just about any substance that produces a high when misused can be addictive.
 As with most drugs, the user will need to increase the dosage to combat tolerance over time.